 Adding Nutrient Dense Healing Foods

-Besides removing potentially reactive foods, adding in nutrient-dense foods is key to healing your gut.
+For this reason, besides removing potentially reactive foods (as noted above), adding in nutrient dense foods is key to healing your gut and healing from Hashimoto’s.

 Here are some of the foods I have found to be especially beneficial for the thyroid: